smartdevicelink/sdl_evolution/proposals/0272-sdl-javascript-manager-layer.md

     getRemoteFileNames ()

     /**
-     * Get the number of bytes still available for files for this app.
+     * Get the number of bytes still available for files for this app
      * @return {Number} - Number of bytes still available */ getBytesAvailable ()